 A plastic litter box often costs more than $15 and is little more than a piece of plastic that will end up in a landfill.
-What’s worse is that these commercial boxes are rarely ideal for our pet and are often the wrong size and height.
+What’s worse is that these commercial boxes are rarely ideal for our pets and are often the wrong size and height.
 If you have ever wondered if there are alternatives, you’ve come to the right place.
-We’re going to give you five ideas that you can try out with your cat that is less expensive and customizable.
+We’re going to give you five ideas that you can try out with your cat that are less expensive and customizable.
 We’ll help you get the ball rolling so you can come up with even more ideas to find the perfect solution for your cat’s needs.

-The 5 Best Litter Box Alternatives Are:
+The 5 Litter Box Alternatives

 1. The Disposable Litter Box